Cyber-Safe Business in 2025: 7 Tips to Protect Your Company from Attacks

 An easy-to-guess password, such as “Welcome123” or “Company2025,” is child’s play for hackers.
 Password reuse is also dangerous: if data leaks out through another party, hackers can easily try to see if the same password works with your company.

-Automated Attacks
+Automated Bot Attacks on Outdated Software

 Some cybercriminals use programs (bots) that continuously scour the Internet for vulnerabilities in outdated software or poorly secured systems.
 If such a bot finds a vulnerability, it immediately tries to exploit it to gain access to your network or install malware.
 Often companies don’t notice this until it’s too late.